 Even then, you must make clear to him that a future with you is not promised.
 Should he come to saving faith, it must be to have God, not to have a wife.
 Otherwise, he risks making an idol out of you and using Jesus as a means to something else.
 If you truly love him, your concern for his soul should outweigh your hopes for marriage.

-I trust that, if you are willing to listen, the Holy Spirit will lead you into the truth that gaining a husband while forsaking your soul is a trade you do not want to make (Mark 8:36).
-I also pray that you would eventually see any wounds I have caused you as the faithful wounds of a friend (Proverbs 27:6), and not as those of an enemy.
+I trust that, if you are willing to listen, the Holy Spirit will lead you into the truth that gaining a husband while forsaking your soul is a trade you do not want to make (Mark 8:36), and not as those of an enemy.
 As you seek God’s will, hide yourself in him and his will, and wait with patience for the day he will wipe away every tear.

 With love and grace,